zapalm/request-proxy/readme.md

-# HTTP request proxy library
+# About this project
-This is the full documented (for now in Russian) simple PHP-library to proxy HTTP-requests.
+This is a simple PHP-library to create proxy-service via HTTP-requests just having CURL.
-The approach is based on requests via cUrl that are doing from a remote host.
+That is, there is no need to install any other software, such as a proxy server (you need just PHP).
+Seriously though, this project was created just for fun :)
-See tests for usage examples.
+See `tests` directory for usage examples.

 ## Installation
 Add the dependency directly to your `composer.json` file: